Kong/konnect-quickstart/install/quickstart-install/README.md

 `curl http://localhost:8000/`

-the resopinse should look something like this:
+the resoponse should look something like this:

 ```
 {